microsoft/TemplateStudio/docs/projectTypes/updatetonavigationview/mvvmlight-cs.md

-# Update from HamburgerMenu to NavigationView in MVVM Basic
+# Update from HamburgerMenu to NavigationView in MVVM Light
-If you have an UWP project created with WTS with project type **NavigationPane** and framework **MVVM Basic**  please follow these steps to update to NavigationView:
+If you have an UWP project created with WTS with project type **NavigationPane** and framework **MVVM Light**  please follow these steps to update to NavigationView:

 ## 1. Update min target version in project properties
 NavigationView is a Fall Creators Update control, to start using it in your project is neccessary that you set FCU as min version.